andrewyung/CircularBuffer/README.md

 # CircularBuffer
-Work in progress.
 An implementation of a circular buffer.
-Will include test cases through Google unit tests.
+Test cases through Google unit tests.
-Uses table for looking up index to memory indexed locations and stack for available memory locations
+Uses table for looking up index to memory indexed locations and stack for available memory locations.

+## TODO
+Automatically resize buffer when not enough allocated originally More test cases